HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Experiment and Finding

 \subsection{RQ \#1: Supply Chain Graph Properties}

 This research question aims to understand the critical properties of LLM supply chain graph, i.e., graph basics and degree distribution.

 \textbf{Graph basics.} The collected supply chain graph is a \update{medium-scale} directed heterogeneous graph with \textbf{402,654 nodes} and \textbf{462,524 edges} as of \textit{June 30th, 2025}.
 In particular, there are six different types of nodes, including 28,384 base models, 115,211 fine-tuned, 79,254 adapters, 98,143 quantization models, 13,028 merges, and 68,634 datasets.
 The average degree is about 1.15, denoting that it is a very sparse graph. \update{Furthermore, we identified substantial metadata missing.
-As of June 30, 2025, among 1.8 million models, only 50,156 (2.76\%) include a model tree, while $\sim$~550K models lack any metadata beyond their name, with nearly 400K entries empty or invalid.
-Similarly, of the 450K datasets, only 68,634 (15.26\%) provide datacards, leaving $\sim$~380K datasets without any usable metadata.}
+As of June 30, 2025, among 1.8 million models, only 50,156 (2.79\%) provides a model tree, while $\sim$550K models lack any metadata beyond their names, and nearly another 400K models are empty.
+Similarly, of the 450K datasets, only 68,634 (15.26\%) provide dataset cards, leaving $\sim$380K datasets without any metadata.}

 \textit{This highlights a broader issue in the AI community, where a significant number of models and datasets lack consistent and structured documentation on the supply chain.
 This reflects the need of more transparent disclosure.}